 If the cancer is larger and has spread into nearby structures, the bile ducts, part of the stomach, part of the small bowel (duodenum), the pancreas, gall bladder and the surrounding lymph nodes may need to be removed.

 If surgery to remove the tumour is not possible, it may be possible to operate to relieve the blockage.
 This will help to relieve jaundice as the blocked part of the bile duct will be bypassed so that bile can flow from the liver into the intestine.

 Another method of relieving a blockage, without an operation, is to insert a tube (stent) into the duct which will hold it open.

 If a part of the small bowel (duodenum) is blocked this can cause problems such as vomiting.
 This may be helped by surgery to connect the stomach to the next section of small bowel (the jejunum) bypassing the duodenum.

-Complete removal of the liver and bile ducts followed by transplantation of a donor liver has been used in a small number of highly selected patients in the USA, and a few other countries, to treat cholangiocarcinoma.
-Currently, this procedure is not available to cholangiocarcinoma patients in the UK.
+Complete removal of the liver and bile ducts followed by transplantation of a donor liver has been used in a small number of highly selected patients in the USA and a few other countries, to treat cholangiocarcinoma.
+However, transplantation for UK cholangiocarcinoma patients has not been an option.

 During 2020 a group of liver specialists was set up to consider liver transplantation for cholangiocarcinoma in the UK, and recommended that there should be a service development to offer transplantation to two groups of patients with cholangiocarcinoma.
 The first group was those with perihilar cholangiocarcinoma on a background of sclerosing cholangitis, the second group was for patients with intra-hepatic cholangiocarcinoma on a background of chronic liver disease.